Padarath: Description

 According to Guru Arjan Dev, if a soul attains Naam Padarath, he gets Janam Padarath automatically.
 In the Guru Granth Sahib, he mentioned in a salok, "O Nanak, if I am blessed with the Naam, I live, and my body and mind blossom forth."
 Only the liberated soul can achieve Naam Padarath.
 The liberation (Mukat Padarath) is attained by accepting wisdom of Guru (Gyan Padarath) and applicable in one's lifestyle.
 Guru Amar Das states "Through the Spiritual wisdom, the Gurmukh is liberated."
 All the above tasks are categorized under Hari Ki Seva (Pleasing the one God).

 As per Mahankosh, Padarath is a "noun" means a thing or precious thing and as per Hindu Puranas, there are four Padarath which are Dharma, Artha, Kama and Moksha.

+According to Harbans Singh, Char Padarath is the Sikh gurus reenvisionment and reinterpretation of the concept of Puruṣārtha of Hinduism.